Towards Deep Learning Models Resistant to Adversarial Attacks: Related Work

 \section{Related Work}

-Due to the growing body of work on adversarial examples~\cite{GuR14,FawziFF15,torkamani2016robust,PapernotMJFCS16,CarliniW16,TramerPGBM17,GoodfellowSS14,KurakinGB16a}, we focus only on the most related papers here.
-Before we compare our contributions, we remark that robust optimization has been studied outside deep learning for multiple decades.
-We refer the reader to~\cite{ben2009robust} for an overview of this field.
+Due to the large body of work on adversarial examples we focus only on the most related papers here.
+Before we compare our contributions, we remark that robust optimization has been studied outside deep learning for multiple decades (see~\cite{ben2009robust} for an overview of this field).
+We also want to note that the study of adversarial ML predates the widespread use of deep neural networks~\cite{dalvi2004adversarial,globerson2006nightmare} (see~\cite{biggio2018wild} for an overview of earlier work).

+Adversarial training was introduced in~\cite{goodfellow2015explaining}, however the adversary utilized was quite weak---it relied on linearizing the loss around the data points.
+As a result, while these models were robust against this particular adversary, they were completely vulnerable to slightly more sophisticated adversaries utilizing iterative attacks.

-Recent work on adversarial training on ImageNet also observed that the model capacity is important for adversarial training \cite{KurakinGB16a}.
+Recent work on adversarial training on ImageNet also observed that the model capacity is important for adversarial training \cite{kurakin2017adversarial}.
 In contrast to this paper, we find that training against multi-step methods (PGD) \emph{does} lead to resistance against such adversaries.
-Moreover, we study the loss landscape of the saddle point problem in more detail.

-In~\cite{HXSS15} and~\cite{SYN15} a version of the min-max optimization problem is also considered for adversarial training.
+In~\cite{huang2015learning} and~\cite{shaham2018understanding} a version of the min-max optimization problem is also considered for adversarial training.
 There are, however, three important differences between the formerly mentioned result and the present paper.
 Firstly, the authors claim that the inner maximization problem can be difficult to solve, whereas we explore the loss surface in more detail and find that randomly re-started projected gradient descent often converges to solutions with comparable quality.
 This shows that it is possible to obtain sufficiently good solutions to the inner maximization problem, which offers good evidence that deep neural network can be immunized against adversarial examples.
 Secondly, they consider only one-step adversaries, while we work with multi-step methods.
-Additionally, while the experiments in \cite{SYN15} produce promising results, they are only evaluated against FGSM.
+Additionally, while the experiments in \cite{shaham2018understanding} produce promising results, they are only evaluated against FGSM.
 However, FGSM-only evaluations are not fully reliable.
-One evidence for that is that \cite{SYN15} reports 70\% accuracy for $\eps=0.7$, but any adversary that is allowed to perturb each pixel by more than 0.5 can construct a uniformly gray image, thus fooling any classifier.
+One evidence for that is that \cite{shaham2018understanding} reports 70\% accuracy for $\eps=0.7$, but any adversary that is allowed to perturb each pixel by more than 0.5 can construct a uniformly gray image, thus fooling any classifier.